craftercms/docs/source/content-authors/content-authors-assets.rst

 The upload dialog will come up and if you have multiple files to upload, you can drag and drop or browse for files that you want to upload.

 .. image:: /_static/images/page/page-asset-bulk-upload.png
-    :alt: Static Assets - Bulk Upload File Dialog
+    :alt: Static Assets - Upload File/s Dialog
     :width: 50 %
     :align: center

-Click on the ``X`` to close the bulk upload dialog or click on the "Browse" button if you want to add more files
+Click on the ``X`` to close the  upload dialog or click on "Add more" if you want to add more files

 .. image:: /_static/images/page/page-asset-upload-done.png
    :alt: Static Assets - Bulk Upload Done Dialog